vcvpaiva/clinical/README.md

 https://clue.io/repurposing
 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5568558/

+11. my idea was to look at medical guidelines for flu-like symptoms in say\\
+https://www.cdc.gov/flu/index.htm

+https://www.cdc.gov/flu/professionals/diagnosis/clinician_guidance_ridt.htm

+https://www.cdc.gov/flu/professionals/infectioncontrol/peri-post-settings.htm

+https://www.cdc.gov/flu/professionals/antivirals/summary-clinicians.htm

-11. my idea was to look at medical guidelines for flu-like symptoms in say https://www.cdc.gov/flu/index.htm https://www.cdc.gov/flu/professionals/diagnosis/clinician_guidance_ridt.htm https://www.cdc.gov/flu/professionals/infectioncontrol/peri-post-settings.htm https://www.cdc.gov/flu/professionals/antivirals/summary-clinicians.htm try to construct a minitheory or at least a corpus of it and see what there is in Wikidata.
+try to construct a minitheory or at least a corpus of it and see what there is in Wikidata.

-But I haven't done anything yet. a friend sent me some easy "sentences" (attached) so that I can at least try them in our GKR system and check how bad we're doing.
-GKR can't deal with conditionals, yet.
+But I haven't done anything yet. a friend sent me some easy "sentences" (examples.txt) so that I can at least try them in our GKR system and check how bad we're doing.
+GKR can't deal with conditionals, named entities or temporal phenomena, yet.

 12. Medical WordNet: a new methodology for the construction and validation of information resources for consumer health
 Authors: Barry  Smith and Christiane  Fellbaum